cern-cta/CTA/continuousintegration/orchestration/README.md

 The current deployment of this CTA has a few limitations that make it unsuitable for a wider adoption.
 These limitations are listed below.
 Note that the list is not necessarily conclusive.

-- Only a single replica of each pod can be deployed (apart from the tape servers), because each chart still uses plain pod configurations.
-This should be moved to deployments at some point.
+- For the most part, the charts still use plain pod configurations.
+This should be moved to deployments at some point to ensure we can properly roll out upgrades.
-- It is not possible to define different schedulers for different tape servers (or in general super unique configurations per tape server).
+- It is not possible to define different schedulers for different tape servers (although this would be relatively easy to add support for).
 - The `ctaeos` chart is not exactly very pretty and also not very flexible.
-This should be replaced by a more generic disk buffer chart.
+This is because it will be replaced by a more generic disk buffer chart at some point.
 - All the pods write their logs to the same mount (with no way to turn this off), making it unsuitable for a production usecase.
+It is relatively easy to make an option to turn this off though.
 - The GRPC frontend configuration has not been tested/implemented yet.
 - There is no systemd support (do we even want this in a containerized setup?).
 - It is not yet possible to redeploy individual subcharts of the `cta` chart.
-- It only supports handling a single library.
-What if there are multiple libraries?
-How to handle multiple library configurations?
 - Authentication is currently somewhat hardcoded.
 - The `init_pod.sh` script requires every pod to run in priviledged mode